Al Murray's Happy Hour

-Layout of each episode
+Format

-The programme has a large studio audience, and at the start of the show, Al interacts with them, talking to some of them in the front row, and usually remarking that they have "beautiful British names", even if the name is clearly not British (such as "Dominique" or "Ming Ming").
-He often points out any celebrities in the audience, such as Vanessa Feltz and Uri Geller, and the members of the 'Pub of the Week'.
+The programme has a large studio audience, which Murray interacts with and often identifies any celebrities in the audience, such as Vanessa Feltz and Uri Geller, and the members of the 'Pub of the Week'.

-Around this time, Al points out a regular audience member on the show by the name of "Big Bob".
-Bob has his very own song which is chanted along the lines of: 'Big Bob, Big Bob, Big Bob'.
-Right at the end of the song, Al says, " and his wife Anne", who is considerably smaller than her husband.
-Big Bob's full name is Bob Carlisle and he is a printer from Nottinghamshire who first got involved with the show after winning tickets to a performance in a radio show competition.
-Al also makes a passing joke about Big Bob's weight, usually sending up excuses other overweight people use.
-Examples include Al Murray saying "It's a slow metabolism, isn't it, Bob?
-And a very fast pie arm", "It's a weight problem; you can't wait for lunch", or "It's big bones, isn't it, Bob?
-Yeah – big bones covered in fat".
-At the start of series three, Al launched a campaign to get Big Bob on I'm a Celebrity...
-Get Me out of Here!
+Murray points out a regular audience member on the show by the name of "Big Bob". who has a theme song, after which, Al says, " and his wife Anne", who is considerably smaller than her husband.
+Big Bob's full name is Bob Carlisle and he first got involved with the show after winning a radio show competition.

 He will then give a speech about the greatness of Britain.
 During this segment, Al will say something along the lines of 'You see, Britain is all about rules.
 If we had no rules where would we be?'
 The audience then shouts out 'France!'
 'If we had too many rules where would we be?'
 'Germany!'
 For the third time of enquiry it usually features another country, For example: 'If we had rules forcing you to take a nap in the afternoon where would we be?
 Spain.' – or 'If we had rules forcing us to eat raw fish where would we be?
 Japan.'
 He then moves on to say that Queen is the greatest rock band on the planet, before announcing he hasn't got Queen (apart from at the end of series 2), but has a different band instead, and reveals "who's in the loos".